 Thinking of selling your home?
 I have a passion for Real Estate and welcome the opportunity to share my marketing expertise and knowledge!
 Please contact me!

 About the Author

-The above real estate article “Seven Quick Tips for Remodeling Your Bathroom” was written by Sharon Paxson of Newport Beach Real Estate.
-With combined experience since 2005 with selling or buying we would love to share our knowledge and expertise and guide you through the home buying or selling process.
+The above real estate article “Seven Quick Tips to Remodel Your Bathroom” was written by Sharon Paxson of Newport Beach Real Estate.
+With combined experience since 2005 with selling or buying, we would love to share our knowledge and expertise and guide you through the home buying or selling process.